 A quick glance at my Instagram and BANG… Burned caramel.
 Trust me, I’ve been there so many times I could cry.
 So, be careful.

-In a saucepan, I add the water and the sugar.
-I let it boil and caramelize without stirring it.
-This way I avoid crystallization and clumps.
+- In a saucepan, add the water and the sugar.
+Let it boil and caramelize without stirring it.
+This way, you’ll avoid crystallization and clumps.
 Let the heat do its work.

 In the meantime, it’s time to make the moist chocolate cake.